Medical Imaging, Diagnostic Medical Sonography, Associate of Applied Science

 A Diagnostic Medical Sonographer is a person qualified to provide patient imaging using ultrasound under the supervision of a medical doctor.
 The Diagnostic Medical Sonography program prepares students to work in entry-level positions in hospitals and other health care facilities.
 Upon completion of the Diagnostic Medical program, the student is granted an Associate of Applied Science (AAS) degree and is eligible to apply to take exams for the American Registry of Diagnostic Medical Sonography (ARDMS).

-- Graduates will be eligible to apply for, take, and pass the American Registry of Diagnostic Medical Sonography certification exams upon completion of the program.
+2. Graduates will be eligible to apply for, take, and pass the American Registry of Diagnostic Medical Sonography for the Abdomen Sonography-extended and Obstetrics and Gynecology concentrations.

-- Employers will be satisfied with program graduates.
+5. Employers will be satisfied with graduates’ education.

 Cognitive: Students will demonstrate skills in critical thinking.

-- Students will demonstrate appropriate medical and patient care knowledge to function in the health care setting by following patient safety guidelines and universal precautions, obtaining patient histories, communicating with staff and physicians, and utilizing sonographic and hospital equipment.
+1. Students will demonstrate appropriate medical and patient care knowledge to function in the health care setting.

 Psychomotor: Students will demonstrate the skills of a competent entry-level sonographer.

-- Students will embody the skills necessary to perform patient assessment and care.
+2. Students will possess the skills necessary to perform patient assessment and care.

-- Students will adjust technical factors to meet the needs of individual sonographic examination.
+3. Students will properly adjust technical factors to meet the needs of individual sonographic examination.

 Affective: The students will communicate effectively.

-- Students will utilize effective oral and written communication skills as required of in a health care setting.
+1. Students will demonstrate effective oral and written communication within a healthcare setting.

 Students are admitted annually into the Diagnostic Medical Sonography program.
 Due to limited clinical internship availability, students are admitted on a competitive basis.
 In addition to the general admission requirements of San Jacinto College, all prerequisite courses must be completed prior to acceptance into the Diagnostic Medical Sonography program.
 Preference will be given to applicants who meet one of the following when applying to the program: